Printable Version in PDF Format (Get Adobe Acrobat)

 Definition(s)

-Minor Capital Outlay: Projects with an estimated cost greater than the minimum threshold but not more than the maximum threshold for minor capital projects as approved by the CSU, and have a useful life of longer than one year.
+Minor Capital Outlay - Projects with an estimated cost greater than the minimum threshold but not more than the maximum threshold for minor capital projects as approved by the CSU, and have a useful life of longer than one year.

 Text